angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 1. Open the `app.component.html` file and delete all its content.
 2. Add `<h1>{{ title() }} app is running!</h1>` instead
 3. Open the `app.component.spec.ts` file and change the test to expect correct string based on our latest change as the `h1` content...
-4. Try to run tests using `npm test`
+4. Try to run tests using `pnpm test`

 ## TODO 14 - Add Angular Material component framework